relaydesignco/web-audio-remote-tests/README.md

 Then press SPACE to playback recording.

-Press ESC to reset, and repeat the process.
-You should not need to connect or allow mic access again.
+Press ESC to reset, and you can repeat the process.